-In order to make use of this variable, the driver must be coded to interrogate the bits in the ccuraocc_debug_ctrl variable and alter its behavior accordingly.
+To make use of this variable, the driver must be coded to interrogate the bits in the ccuraocc_debug_ctrl variable and alter its behavior accordingly.

 9. Notes and Errata

 - The board can be ordered as a 32-channel single-ended or differential card. - Driver and board supports MSI interrupts.
 The default configuration is to perform MS interrupts.